Keefe, Bruyette & Woods Upgrades Ellington Financial (EFC)

 What is the Fund Sentiment?

-There are 328 funds or institutions reporting positions in Ellington Financial.
-This is an increase of 3 owner(s) or 0.92% in the last quarter.
-Average portfolio weight of all funds dedicated to EFC is 0.15%, an increase of 4.69%.
-Total shares owned by institutions decreased in the last three months by 3.01% to 36,395K shares.
+There are 331 funds or institutions reporting positions in Ellington Financial.
+This is a decrease of 5 owner(s) or 1.49% in the last quarter.
+Average portfolio weight of all funds dedicated to EFC is 0.15%, an increase of 4.17%.
+Total shares owned by institutions increased in the last three months by 1.45% to 37,575K shares.
 The put/call ratio of EFC is 0.21, indicating a bullish outlook.

 What are Other Shareholders Doing?